wsaada19/CommunityQuests/README.md

 Contribute to a money quests

+### /cq rewards

+Opens a GUI to claim rewards for completed quests

 ## Configuration

 The config.yml provides a powerful customization system allowing you to create server-wide quests for your players to enjoy.
 All quests are created in the config.yml file and are started in-game.